-When you start Windows for the first time after the installation of your motherboard, Windows 98 will detect the onboard audio and video chips and may attempt to install a driver from its system registry.
-When prompted to restart, select No and then follow the normal setup procedures later in this section.
+When you start Windows 98 for the first time after installing your motherboard, Windows will detect all plug-and play devices.
+Follow the Add New Hardware Wizard to install all necessary device drivers.
+When prompted to restart, select No and then follow the setup procedures in this section.

-NOTE: The screen displays in this and the following section may not reflect exactly the screen contents displayed on your screen.
+NOTE: Because there are various motherboard settings, options, and expansion cards, the following can only be used as a general reference and may not reflect exactly the screen contents displayed on your screen.